michelleforgi/ALL_filtering/README.md

 # ALL_filtering
-Filtering of bioinformatic data from AL:L patients
+Filtering of bioinformatic data from ALL patients